Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 ### Data Tables

 In many cases first column of a data table contains ID of an item in Spira.
-You may click an ID to open the corresponding item in a browser window.
+You may click an ID to expand the corresponding item.

+!!! note
+	In Rapise 7.3 and older clicking on ID opens corresponding item in a browser.
+To open an item in Rapise 7.4+ use Action column menu (Open in Spira).

 ![Data Table](./img/spira_dashboard_data_table.png)